 2. Your partner shares your work ethic.

-According Coleman, having a partner with a very different attitude towards the value of and importance of work can leave you as the only responsible person in your partnership.
+According to Coleman, having a partner with a very different attitude toward the value and importance of work can leave you as the only responsible person in your partnership.
 And that's not a situation you'll want to be in forever.
-"Imagine carrying all the weight for chores, child care, household management, and the handling of finances," she encourages.
-"Not only does this lead to burn-out, it also causes contributes to feelings of resentment and a loss of affection and respect."
+"Imagine carrying all the weight for chores, child care, household management, and the handling of finances," she says.
+"Not only does this lead to burnout, it also contributes to feelings of resentment and a loss of affection and respect."

 3. Your partner pitches in to do whatever needs to be done.

 There's nothing worse than nagging your partner to fulfill a promise he or she made weeks ago.
 "This leaves you with the belief that your needs are a low priority for your partner," Coleman warns.
-"Your relationship with be one of two independent people taking care of their own needs and bean counting — which is an intimacy killer."
-On the flip side, being with someone who follows through, quickly and without reminders, is a sign you've found a reliable life partner.
+"Your relationship will be one of two independent people taking care of their own needs and bean counting—which is an intimacy killer."
+On the flip side, someone who follows through, quickly and without reminders, is likely a reliable life partner.

-5. They stand up for you to their family.
+5. Your partner stands up for you to his or her family.

 6. Your partner challenges you intellectually.

-7. They openly and consistently communicate with you, even when it's tough.
+7. Your partner openly and consistently communicates with you, even when it's tough.